pythonhealthdatascience/pydesrap_mms/README.md

 🔎 **Linting**

-You can lint the `.py` files by running either of this commands from the terminal:
+You can lint the `.py` files by running:

 ```
-flake8 simulation/model.py
 pylint simulation/model.py
 ```

-The first commands in the `.ipynb` files will lint the notebooks using `pycodestyle` when executed:
+You can lint the `.ipynb` by adding `nbqa` to the start of the command - e.g.:

 ```
-%load_ext pycodestyle_magic
-%pycodestyle_on
+nbqa pylint notebooks/analysis.ipynb
 ```

 <br>